-The following equation is used to calculate the Gross Domestic Product:
+The following equation is used to calculate the GDP:

 GDP = C + I + G + (X-M)

 This can also be expressed as GDP = private consumption + gross investment + government investment + government spending + (exports – imports).

 The most direct of the three is the production approach, which sums the outputs of every class of enterprise to arrive at the total.
 The expenditure approach works on the principle that somebody must buy all of the products.
 Therefore the value of the total product must be equal to people’s total expenditures in buying things.
 The income approach works on the principle that the incomes of the productive factors must be equal to the value of their product and determines GDP by finding the sum of all producers’ incomes.